Azure/azure-iot-middleware-freertos/README.md

 ### MQTT

 The middleware uses an MQTT abstraction to allow the substitution of the MQTT library.
 The default implementation is the FreeRTOS built [coreMQTT](https://github.com/FreeRTOS/coreMQTT) (see the port implementation [here](https://github.com/Azure/azure-iot-middleware-freertos/tree/main/ports/coreMQTT)).
 If you would like to create a new MQTT abstraction implementation for an MQTT library of your choosing, please complete the interface described [in this header file](https://github.com/Azure/azure-iot-middleware-freertos/blob/main/source/interface/azure_iot_mqtt.h).

+### Port Application from Azure IoT C SDK

+If you are looking to port your application from the [Azure IoT C SDK](https://github.com/Azure/azure-iot-sdk-c), please see our document detailing the process here: [Porting from Azure IoT C SDK](./docs/c_sdk_port.md).

 ## Support